QMailToaster/mailman/README.md

 mailman
 =======

-The GNU Mailing List Manager, for QmailToaster
+The GNU Mailing List Manager for QMailToaster